cwilper/http-nowhere/README.md

 A browser extension to block unencrypted web traffic for added security.

 This extension adds a button to your Firefox toolbar that lets you disable all unencrypted web requests and only permit those you choose.
-When URLs are blocked, an indicator appears on the button and you can then choose to allow or ignore those URLs.
-You can also manually manage your allowed and ignored URLs and quickly switch between enabled (red) and disabled (gray) mode.
+When URLs are blocked, an indicator appears on the button and you can then choose to allow or ignore them.
+You can also opt to try redirecting all non-secure urls to HTTPS.

 Motivation
 --
 One of the most effective ways to improve your privacy on the web is to opt for encrypted communication whenever possible.
-By blocking plain HTTP web traffic by default, this extension gives you the power to decide exactly which unencrypted URLs, if any, you will permit your browser to make requests to on your behalf.
+By blocking plain HTTP web traffic by default, this extension gives you the power to decide exactly which unencrypted URLs you will permit your browser to request.

 Screenshots
 --